-Expressions like "twice s-1", "s+s-1" and "1+s-1+s-1" are more useful than "start at one and add two stars each time" for working out how many stars are in the 100th stage.
-Students can benefit from explaining their reasoning and understanding other students'

-different ways of expressing the relationship.
-It is also worth pointing out that the expressions "twice s-1", "s+s-1" and "1+s-1+s-1" are all equivalent. $s^2 - (s-1)^2$ is possible but might not be the most important thing at this stage with a first-year class.
+Expressions like "twice s-1", "s+s-1" and "1+s-1+s-1" are more useful than "start at one and add two dots each time" for working out how many dots are in the 100^{th} stage.
+Students can benefit from explaining their reasoning and understanding other students' different ways of expressing the relationship.
+It is also worth pointing out that the expressions "twice s-1", "s+s-1" and "1+s-1+s-1" are all equivalent.